 At Ashley College we provide quality education and support for students of school age who cannot attend mainstream schools for medical reasons - physical or mental, long or short term.
 Some of our students have learning difficulties.
-For information about who is eligible and how to apply click here.
+For information about who is eligible and how to apply please see our Admission and Referrals Policy here.

 Our aim is to ensure that all our students whatever their health need are well supported in school so that they can play a full and active role in school life, stay healthy and active and achieve their academic potential.